gimlichael/Cuemon/docfx/api/namespaces/Cuemon.Threading.md

 uid: Cuemon.Threading
 summary: *content
 ---
-The Cuemon.Collections namespace contains fundamental factories, classes and base classes that define invaluable value and reference types that greatly extends the System namespace.
-Abundant support for delegates and functional programming.
+The Cuemon.Threading namespace contains types that can prove helpful when working with concurrent operations.
+The namespace relates to the System.Threading namespace.

+Availability: NET Standard 2.0